-Mangawhai attracts a wide range of New Zealand bird species, and is home to the New Zealand Fairy Tern (Tara iti)- New Zealand's rarest endemic bird.
-Mangawhai lodge is an ideal destination for bird watching in New Zealand We cater for individuals, couples or birding groups- please contact us for prices.
+Mangawhai is home to New Zealand's Fairy Tern (Tara iti)- NZ's rarest endemic bird.
+Mangawhai lodge is an ideal destination for bird watching in New Zealand We cater for singles, couples or birding groups - contact us for prices.

-Turnstones and Godwits migrate from Alaska and Siberia arriving late September and leave in late March and early April.
-A Black Shag colony breed and live in a tree at the far end of the famous Mangawhai Cliff Top Walkway.
+Turnstones and Godwits arrive from Alaska and Siberia late September, leaving late March - early April.
+A Black Shag colony live at the far end of Mangawhai's

 Birds commonly seen around Mangawhai Lodge include: